Mr. Basketball Invitational

 2000 STEVE TURNER West Central Gunners I

 Turner, a 6-2 guard from Richwoods High School in Peoria, Illinois, averaged 17.0 points per game in leading his team to the 2000 Mr. Basketball title.
 He tallied 17 points in the championship win over NW Ohio Basketball.
 Turner led Richwoods to a 26-7 record and a 4th place finish in the Illinois state tournament while averaging 11 point and 3 assists per game.
-Turner now plays for NCAA Division I Chicago St. University.
+Turner went on to play for NCAA Division I Chicago St. University.

 2000 All-Americans